 Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.1 Drivers for change >> 4.1.1 Do you agree with summary outlined?
 Is there anything we have missed?

-Customer Reference: 00218 Organisation: Rural Stirling Housing Customer Name: (If applicable) Association Comment Reference: LDP01/MIR/CONS/00218/1/002 Comment Method: EMAIL Customer Type: Non-Government Organisation Verbatim Comment: We note and agree with the summary of broad issues raised.
+Customer Reference: 00218 Organisation: Rural Stirling Housing Customer Name: (If applicable) Association Comment Reference: LDP01/MIR/CONS/00218/1/002 Comment Method: EMAIL Customer Type: Individual Resident Verbatim Comment:

+We note and agree with the summary of broad issues raised.
 In particular, in relation to housing we agree that: - The NP remains one of the most expensive areas to buy a house and many are purchased by buyers from outwith the area. - There continues to be high levels of need for affordable housing especially within the Stirling Council area - There have been very low rates of housing development over the last few years with little affordable housing having been delivered. - New housing is needed to ensure that young people and working families can stay and can afford to move to the NP. - There is more housing pressure/demand on the South and Callander.
 We also note that the background to all of this is a projected overall decline in the NP population of 11% by 2035; with particularly marked reductions in the numbers of young people under 16 (29%) and people of working age (23%) but with a projected 24% increase in the numbers of those of pensionable age.
 The accuracy of projections over such a long-timescale is difficult to gauge and many factors could intervene to influence the actual outcome.
 We also note that, notwithstanding the projected population decline, it is still anticipated that the overall number of households in the Park will slightly increase over this period.
 However, it is clear that there are some very worrying trends in process which have potentially serious implications for the long-term sustainability of the NP communities and for demand for services.
 The absence of area-specific projections is unfortunate (although obviously difficult given small numbers involved) but our assumption is that, in the Stirling area, these challenges are more acute within the area to the north of Callander which are more remote from the employment opportunities within the central belt.

 We agree that facilitating new housing provision, of a range of house types and tenures, in appropriate locations, is an important part of trying to address this challenge.
 Other changes -economic, infrastructure etc - will also be required.
 There continues to be a need for new affordable housing.
 This should predominantly be social rented housing (the most affordable type) but we agree that, as part of the task of generally retaining and attracting younger households, that there is also an important role for other types of affordable housing (for rent and purchase).
 Needs and demand for these different types of affordable housing will vary from area to area.
 We also agree that a wider range of market housing - especially smaller homes and accommodation designed to facilitate down-sizing by older households - is required.
-Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.2 Summary of the main issues Customer Reference: 00107 Customer Name: Non Attributable (If applicable) Comment Reference: LDP01/MIR/CONS/00107/1/075 Comment Method: ONLINE Customer Type: Not Available Verbatim Comment: Parking is of great concern in the towns and consideration for public and resident parking must be addressed.
-In Drymen Charles Cresent is on street parking mostly but the grass burn could be cut into to provide off street parking.
-Drymen and Balmaha both suffer from parking problems which need to be addressed. i am glad to see there are proposals to improve travel between the two on public paths and with buses which could provide popular and are eco friendly.
-It would also encourage businesses such as cycle hires.
-Organisation:
+Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.1 Drivers for change >> 4.1.1 Do you agree with summary outlined?
+Is there anything we have missed?
+Customer Reference: 00150 Organisation: Argyll and Bute Council Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00150/1/003 Comment Method: EMAIL Customer Type: Local Government Verbatim Comment: